felixlu/awesome-stars/README.md

 - [jazzband/django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar) - A configurable set of panels that display various debug information about the current request/response.
 - [worm128/AI-YinMei](https://github.com/worm128/AI-YinMei) - AI吟美-人工智能主播-Vtuber
 - [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks
 - [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
-It solves 12.47% of bugs in the SWE-bench evaluation set and takes just 1.5 minutes to run.
+It solves 12.47% of bugs in the SWE-bench evaluation set and takes just 1 minute to run.
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to
 - [netease-youdao/QAnything](https://github.com/netease-youdao/QAnything) - Question and Answer based on Anything.
 - [tahitimoon/LunarLink](https://github.com/tahitimoon/LunarLink) - 一个基于 HttpRunner + Django + Vue + Element UI 的接口自动化测试平台，生产可用。